satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 # Effects

 In the next step, we turn to the menu effects (effects) and ensure that the boat effects and background effect remain switched off.
 Do not check the relevant boxes.
-Otherwise, you will have unwanted “flashing orgies” when starting the TV.
+Otherwise, you will have unwanted 'flashing orgies' when starting the TV.

 ![Effects](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/af77184a-ac00-445f-9d36-f4e0a32322d9)